 Increasing Indigenous students and faculty at Columbia is crucial.
 So is increasing the number of courses on Indigenous issues in the various disciplines and departments.
-There are also many other actions we can take, inspired by other universities such as:
+There are also many other actions we can take.
+Below is a brief list inspired by actions in other universities such as:

 - Including Indigenous Peoples’ rights or similar courses in the core curriculum so that the broad student body is exposed to the issues.

 - Building an active meaningful relationship with the Indigenous Peoples of our area and of NYS more broadly.

 - Naming a building or one of the walks in our campus with a name of the Lenape people, who are the people of the land on whose traditional territory Columbia is built.